Texas Interstate Entry Requirements

 Plan ahead, call ahead, consult the State Animal Health Official and your veterinarian!

-Animals entering shows in Texas must meet all applicable entry requirements as listed by species above.
+Animals entering shows in Texas must meet all applicable entry requirement as listed by species above.

 - State Fair of Texas